t413/SMS-Tools/README.md

 - iOS 5 databases, iMessages and all
 - iOS 6 databases
 - Android XML from the [SMS Backup & Restore](http://android.riteshsahu.com/apps/sms-backup-restore) app
-- CSV of google voice data, created using [googlevoice-to-sqlite](http://code.google.com/p/googlevoice-to-sqlite/) (see below)
+- CSV / SQLite of google voice data, created using the included fork of googlevoice-to-sqlite (see below)

 Save to:
 - XML format for use with [SMS Backup & Restore](http://android.riteshsahu.com/apps/sms-backup-restore) app